terra-money/mantle/README.md

 # Mantle

-> 🚧 Under heavy construction! 🚧
+> 🚧 This package is deprecated.
+For columbus-5 compatible version of mantle, [this](https://github.com/terra-money/mantlemint) is what you're looking for. 🚧

 This repository contains official indexers built on [mantle-sdk](https://github.com/terra-money/mantle-sdk).